joybiswas007/go-dl/README.md

 That's it!

-`go run main.go --check` -run this command to check if new version is available.
+Run `go run main.go --check` to check if new version is available.

+And running `go run main.go` will automatically check for update and update to newer version if available.